 Pointed Foam Swab

 Swabs come in different shapes and sizes to work for the application requirements.
-In this case, a pointed swab is able to get into tight areas and corners.
+A pointed swab is able to get into tight areas and corners.

 Wrapped Foam Swab

 The seam on a typical foam swab can cause “blind spots”, areas where the foam is not as absorbent and more rigid.
-Normally that is not a problem, but when cleaning or applying material in a tight hole, you may need a 360° usable area around the swab head.
-The wrapped design avoids this problem..
+Normally that is not a problem but when cleaning or applying material in a tight hole, you may need a 360° usable area around the swab head.
+The wrapped design provides this option.

 Sealed Polyester Swab